-Tower Ravens Dance Westerhope
+Tower Ravens: Westerhope

-Tower Ravens will be dancing a traditional rapper dance collected from the team “Westerhope” (sometimes referred to as the Northumbrian Traditional Sword Dancers (Heaton, 2012)), who took their name from an area of the same name west of central Newcastle.
-Little has been written about the Westerhope dance, and the only source of notation available is that printed in the article Westerhope Traditional Prize Sword Dancers by Les Williamson, published in Folk Music Journal, 1973, and more recently made available through the Open Rapper website (www.rapperonline.org).
+Tower Ravens will be dancing a traditional rapper dance collected from the team “Westerhope” (sometimes referred to as the Northumbrian Traditional Sword Dancers (Heaton, 2012)), who took their name from a mining area west of central Newcastle.
+Little has been written about the Westerhope dance, and the only source of notation available is that printed in the article Westerhope Traditional Prize Sword Dancers by Les Williamson, published in Folk Music Journal, 1973, and more recently made available through the Open Rapper website (www.rapper.org).

-Westerhope was the junior team of North Walbottle (Williamson, 1973) – a team from which both Cecil Sharp and George Butterwoth collected between 1906 and 1912.
-Therefore, dances from both teams share some similarities, e.g. Both feature a knot-rose and single guard chorus, and both share a number of figures such as fourth corner, cramper, fast-knot, etc. However, there are some figures unique to each team, such as Westerhope’s jigging guard, chain, double cramper, gymac and crown.
+Westerhope was the junior team of North Walbottle– a team from which both Cecil Sharp and George Butterwoth collected between 1906 and 1912.
+Therefore, dances from Westerhope and North Walbottle share some similarities, e.g. both feature a knot-rose (referred to as “nut and rose” by Sharp) and single guard chorus, and both share a number of figures in common such as curly, cramper, fast-knot, etc. However, there are some figures unique to each team, such as Westerhope’s jigging guard, chain, double cramper, gymnac and crown.
 For this reason, Tower Ravens have referred, on the whole, to the notation provided by Williamson.

 The Figures

-The figures notated by Williamsons include:
+The figures notated by Williamson include:

 Single Guard